Center Home Science Policy Photos University of Colorado spacer

 Overview

-This is an upper division course and the reading and writing schedule will be rigorous.
-It is important that everyone stay up to date with the readings and all other expectations.
+This is an upper division course and the reading schedule is rigorous.
+It is important that everyone stay up to date with the readings and all other expectations for the course.
 All readings must be completed before the class for which they are assigned.
 Also, all assignments turned in must be typewritten using 12 pt Times New Roman, double-spaced with 1” margins.

 Roundtable Discussion